-Auditor Overall Determination: Meets Standard Auditor Discussion The PREA Auditor gathered, analyzed, and retained the following evidence related to this standard: Documents: a) VADOC PREA Operating Procedure 038.3

-- b) VADOC Operating Procedure 030.4 Special Investigation Unit - c) Two completed Sexual Assault Response Checklists - d) Copy of the ICCC Coordinated Response Plan

-- 1) Interview with Security Staff First Responders

-- 2) Interviews Non-Security Staff

-- 3) Interviews with Random Staff

-VADOC Operating Procedure 030.4 states in part that; "The Organizational Unit Head or the individual in charge at the scene of a serious incident must take appropriate action necessary to protect physical evidence and crime scenes until released to the responding Special Agent.

-- a.
-All staff in the immediate area at the time of a serious incident will be identified and directed to record their observations in Internal Incident Reports. - b.
-All inmates in the area will be identified, separated, and secured. - c.
-Upon learning of an allegation that an inmate was sexually abused, the first security staff member to respond to the report shall be required to: - i.
-Separate the alleged victim and abuser - ii.
-Preserve and protect any crime scene until appropriate steps can be taken to collect any evidence - iii.
-If the abuse occurred within a time period that still allows for the collection of physical evidence, request that the alleged victim not take any actions that could destroy physical evidence, including as appropriate: washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating. - iv.
-If the abuse occurred within a time period that still allows for the collection of physical evidence, ensure that the alleged abuser does not take any actions that could destroy physical evidence, including as appropriate: washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating. - d.
+115.64 Staff first responder duties Auditor Overall Determination: Meets Standard Auditor Discussion The PREA Auditor gathered, analyzed, and retained the following evidence related to this standard: Documents: a) VADOC PREA Operating Procedure 038.3 b) VADOC Operating Procedure 030.4 Special Investigation Unit c) Six completed Sexual Assault Response Checklists Interviews: 1) Interview with Security Staff First Responders 2) Interviews Non-Security Staff 3) Interviews with Random Staff Observations made during the on-site audit and document review.
+115.64 Provision (a) VADOC Operating Procedure 030.4 states in part that; "The Organizational Unit Head or the individual in charge at the scene of a serious incident must take appropriate action necessary to protect physical evidence and crime scenes until released to the responding Special Agent. a.
+All staff in the immediate area at the time of a serious incident will be identified and directed to record their observations in Internal Incident Reports. b.
+All inmates in the area will be identified, separated, and secured. c.
+Upon learning of an allegation that an inmate was sexually abused, the first security staff member to respond to the report shall be required to: i.
+Separate the alleged victim and abuser ii.
+Preserve and protect any crime scene until appropriate steps can be taken to collect any evidence iii.
+If the abuse occurred within a time period that still allows for the collection of physical evidence, request that the alleged victim not take any actions that could destroy physical evidence, including as appropriate: washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.

+iv.
+If the abuse occurred within a time period that still allows for the collection of physical evidence, ensure that the alleged abuser does not take any actions that could destroy physical evidence, including as appropriate: washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.

+d.
 The scene will not be disturbed until released by the responding Special Agent."

-The facility reported 5 allegations of alleged sexual abuse.
-Of those 5 cases, security staff were first responders in 2 incidents.
+The facility reported 12 allegations of alleged sexual abuse over the last twelve months.
+Of those 12 cases, security staff were first responders in 11 incidents.
 An interview with a security staff first responder was conducted.
 The first responder was asked to describe the actions taken when first on the scene of an alleged inmate sexual abuse allegation.
 The first responder stated that he would make sure the scene was safe, separate the victim and alleged abuser, report to a supervisor, preserve the evidence, notify medical, and protect the possible crime scene.
-The Auditor did not interview any inmates that had reported sexual abuse because the facility reported that no inmates that reported sexual abuse were still in custody at the ICCC.
-However, one incident during this rating period required a medical forensic examination.
+The Auditor interviewed three inmates that had reported sexual abuse.
+The first inmate explained that the incident was reported to medical staff.
+The inmate was interviewed that same day and the alleged inmate victim was separated from the alleged inmate abuser.
+The second inmate who reported sexual abuse indicated that the allegation was made on a Friday and an investigator came and spoke to him on the following Monday.
+The inmate stated that he felt that the facility responded quickly and that he was immediately separated from the alleged abuser.
+Finally, the last incident was made verbally to an officer who immediately separated the individuals, and an investigation was initiated that day.